Relative elegance and cartesian cubes with one connection: Semilattice cubical sets

 In the presence of a connection, we can derive a term satisfying the equations required of $\tmcom{i.A}{r}{s}{\tmface{\Gf}{i.M}}{M_0}$ using only composition $\Ge \to s$ where $\Ge \in \{0,1\}$, namely the term $Q$ below.

 \end{remark}

-\begin{remark} We can also use $\lor$ to show that any fibration is an \emph{equivariant} fibration in the sense of the ACCRS model structure \cite{riehl20}.
+\begin{remark} We can also use $\lor$ to show that any fibration is an \emph{equivariant} fibration in the sense of the ACCRS model structure \cite{accrs}.
 For simplicity, let us restrict attention to lifting along $\Gd^n_1 \co 1 \to \ival^n$, which is the simplest case; we leave it as an exercise to formulate and derive unbiased equivariant lifting by combining the proof of \cref{unbiased-trivial-cof} with the following sketch.
+A more complete proof (for simplicial sets rather than semilattice cubical sets, but with the same argument) is in \cite[Proposition 6.1.7]{accrs}.

 Write $\GS \defeq \core{\Or}$ for the wide subcategory of isomorphisms of $\Or$.
 We have a functor $\Gd \co \GS \to \PSh{\Or}^\to$ sending $[1]^n$ to $\Gd_1^n \co 1 \to \ival^n$ and $\Gs \co [1]^n \cong [1]^n$ to $(\id,\Gs) \co \Gd_1^n \to \Gd_1^n$.
 Take $u_{\Gd\GS}$ to be the composite